ASAGI#

 Typically, 1D, 2D, and 3D ASAGI files are used in SeisSol setups.

-Be careful that the python and gcc package is the same as for the compilation of SeisSol in a later step!
+Make sure that the compiler and Python packages you use are the same as for SeisSol later on.
 First clone ASAGI with:

 git clone git@github.com:TUM-I5/ASAGI